 Of course you can see a counter-offer as a compliment, a strong signal that they are making an effort to keep you.
 But also look beyond that.
 Because perhaps your current employer has other reasons to make you a counter-offer.
 For example:

 - Replacing an employee can be expensive

-- Your employer's budget can be thrown upside down by having to find a replacement during that period of the year
+- Your employer's budget can be turned upside down by having to find a replacement unexpectedly

 - Your employer doesn't have time to look for a replacement right now

-- Your employer wants to keep you employed until he has found a replacement
+- Your employer wants to keep you until they have found a replacement

 - They want you to finish the project you are working on